 Graduating students who have registered to participate in Commencement will be given two (2) free tickets which may be obtained from the English Department Office (Hearst Field Annex Building B) starting May 1st.
 The office is open from 10-12 and 1-4, Monday through Friday.

 Please note that the tickets must be picked up during regular business hours: 10 AM-12noon and 1-4 PM Monday through Friday.

 Additional Tickets: You, your family, and friends may purchase an unlimited number of additional tickets at $10 each.
 Tickets for the commencement will be available through Cal Performances starting April 1st, 2017.

 CAP AND GOWN RENTAL

-If you are interested in delivering a student speech at the English Department's Commencement ceremony this year, please submit a proposed speech between April 1st and 30th to 319 Wheeler Hall.
-Submissions must be typed, double-spaced, and no longer than four pages.
+If you are interested in delivering a student speech at the English Department's Commencement ceremony this year, please submit a proposed speech between April 1st and 30th to the Hearst Field Annex Building B. Submissions must be typed, double-spaced, and no longer than four pages.

 The English Department does not handle diplomas.
 The scroll you will receive at the commencement ceremony will commemorate all Commencement exercises of the Departments, Schools, and Colleges of the Berkeley Campus of the University of California.